beefyfinance/beefy-dot-com/src/content/blog/bes.md

 Man… we are sick to death of lies in this industry.
 We’re sick of all these *“revolutionary”* rollup refinements that pledge to save Mainnet before feasting on what little activity it has left.
 We’re sick of all the cookie-cutter exchange *“innovation”* whose whole economic model is just an insider pump-and-dump of some useless farming token.
 And we’re sick of prickly liquid-staking products that promise to help *“scale security”*, before quietly robbing you of your yield at the contract level.

 Some days, the state of DeFi leaves us wanting for reasons to come back.
 And more and more, we find ourselves reminiscing about the good ol’ days of the Fantom renaissance.
-Really though, we just want to believe in something again.
+Really, we just want to believe in something again.
 We need a guiding light to help us wade through all the bullshit.

 Recently though, some light has started to appear at the end of the tunnel.
 Once again, a new chain led by Michael Kong is pumping, Cronje is busy building some revolutionary exchange technology, and farmers new and old are rejoicing about thousand-percentage yields as real builders deliver innovation on Sonic.